AkhileshThykkat/vidyalai-full-stack-assignment/README.md

 ### Notable Consideration:

 The styling aspects of the PDF viewer could not be fully completed.
 However, emphasis was placed on ensuring the proper functionality of the application.
-Apologies for any inconvenience caused by the aesthetics.
+Apologies for poor styling
 ---

 _Note: Ensure that the server is running and accessible at the specified URL before testing the functionalities._